How To Mince Your Words With Mincemeat And Minced Meat

 It is typically British and is often prepared to make Christmas pies and desserts.

-The ingredients are usually a mixture of currants, raisins, sugar, apples, candied peel, spices, and suet.
-The mixture is generally baked in pastry.
+The ingredients are usually a mixture of currants, raisins, sugar, apples, candied peel, spices, and suet, which is generally baked in pastry.

 So why is the word meat in it?